LegendaryLabsBSC/LegendarySaurus/website/docs/contracts/lab/LegendsLaboratory.md

 :::tip Note

-If `maxTickets` is set to (0) no *max *ticket limit** will be applied to the event, only a duration.
+If `maxTickets` is set to `(0)` no *max ticket limit* will be applied to the event, only a duration.
-If `maxTickets` is passed a value greater than (0) a *max *ticket limit** will be applied, and will override the remaining duration if met.
+If `maxTickets` is passed a value greater than `(0)` a *max ticket limit* will be applied, and will override the remaining duration if met.

 :::

 :::caution

-For **Legendary Labs** purposes it is generally **NOT** recommended to include a `maxTicket` value greater than (0) for *unrestricted promo events*.
+For **Legendary Labs'** purposes it is generally **NOT** recommended to include a `maxTicket` value greater than `(0)` for *unrestricted promo events*.
 Due to the fact that there is currently no way to prevent an individual from using multiple addresses to claim multiple tickets.

-While this still holds true regardless of a *max ticket limit* existing, by only limiting a *promo event* with a `duration` we remove the possibility of one individual claiming **all** of *promo tickets*, and ruining the fun for every one else.
+While this still holds true regardless of a *max ticket limit* existing, by only limiting a *promo event* with a `duration` we remove the possibility of one individual claiming **all** of the *promo tickets*, and ruining the fun for every one else.

-The `maxTickets` functionality could be used to create *promo events* in a more centralized/organized environment where the organizers can verify one address per individual.
+The `maxTickets` functionality could be used to create *unrestricted promo events* in a more centralized/organized environment where the organizers can verify one address per individual.

-However, we will primarily use `maxTickets` alongside *restricted events*, and more likely gear it towards internal accountability.
+However, we will primarily use `maxTickets` alongside *restricted promo events*, and likely gear it towards internal accountability.

 :::